BradHutchings/Mmojo-Server/docs/Package-mmojo-server.md

 ---
 ### Copy mmojo-server as .exe

 On Windows, this executable will need to be renamed to a `.exe` file.
-Since our executable is small, let's just make a copy of `llama-server-one` with the `.exe` extension.
+Since our executable is small, let's just make a copy of `mmojo-server` with the `.exe` extension.

 ```
 cp $MMOJO_SERVER $MMOJO_SERVER_EXE